 Kyle is also a successful business owner, involved with a number of youth charities and has served as a Boy Scout leader for the past 20 years.
 Kyle and his wife, Lara, live in Orem and are the proud parents of five beautiful young ladies.

 Linda has enjoyed working at UVU since 2002, but began her business career many years ago as an Income Tax Officer for Her Majesty’s Inspector of Taxes in her home city of Liverpool, England.
 After more than a decade working as a civil servant for the British Government she came to Utah in 1981.
 She originally tried banking then moved on to experience live theatre at Hale Center Theater as the Box Office Manager and then Deseret Star Playhouse as the General Manager and Associate Producer.

 Once arriving in this academic setting, and realizing her British qualifications and credentials did not transfer across the Atlantic, Linda began to take classes during the evenings and weekends.
-She graduated with an Associate Degree in Behavioral Science from UVSC in 2007, has completed her Bachelor Degree in Behavioral Science with an emphasis in Psychology from UVU 2010, and is working on her masters at BYU.
+She graduated with an Associate Degree in Behavioral Science from UVSC in 2007, a Bachelor Degree in Behavioral Science with an emphasis in Psychology from UVU in 2010, and a Master of Public Administration from BYU in 2014.